 The return leg saw complete command from the home side.
 Two goals from Platini and one from Tardelli meant that Juventus would head into the last four of the European Cup, where Polish side Widzew Łódź awaited.
 They were unchallenged in the home leg, winning 2-0 and were able to pull off a 2-2 draw in the away leg with Platini and Rossi on the scoresheet again.
 Juventus were in the European Cup final.

 While their European ambition was on track, Juve’s league form was erratic.
-Roma, with the drive of star-striker Paulo Roberto Falcão, were finally playing to their full potential.
+Roma, with the drive of star man Paulo Roberto Falcão, were finally playing to their full potential.
 Despite overcoming Roma’s challenge, Juventus were unable to get the better of lowly sides like Avellino and Pisa.
-It was their inconsistent from that serenaded their campaign that resulted in them failing to retain their championship.
+It was their inconsistent form that resulted in them failing to retain their championship.

 They then turned their attention to the European Cup final against Hamburg in Athens.
 It wasn’t the best of starts to the game for the Bianconeri.
 The 75,000 present at the Athens Olympic Stadium witnessed Felix Magath curl the ball past a hapless Dino Zoff from outside the box.
 It was an unnerving start, one that Juventus would fail to recover from.